Welcome back to our dev log for We Got Dungeons!

 Pushing these retro systems beyond their limits is something we strive for in our games, and the object interaction system of We Got Dungeons is a great example of what new retro games have to offer.

-Join us next week when we will discuss how we manage pathfinding and basic enemy AI.
+Join us in part 4 of our series when we will discuss how we manage pathfinding and basic enemy AI.